samscienced32-blip/Claude-Builder-Code-Task-Submission/README.md

 1. Open a Figma Design file in the Figma desktop app.
 2. Go to `Plugins > Development > Import plugin from manifest...`.
-3. Select `figma-large-button-model/manifest.json`.
+3. Select `Key-button-model/manifest.json`.
-4. Run `Large Button Fintech Model`.
+4. Run `Key Button Fintech Model`.
 5. Open the Figma prototype from the `START - choose language` frame.

 ## Evaluation notes